-A “sexual freedom party” in honour of gay icon George Michael is being planned for this weekend at the London park where he was arrested for cruising in 1998.
+Fans plan to hold a “sexual freedom party” in honour of gay icon George Michael this weekend.
+The party will take place at the London park where police arrested the pop star for cruising in 1998.

-Organised by the Camden LGBT Forum and Queer Tours of London, “George Michael Wants You” has been planned as an unapologetic tribute to the singer and the sexual freedom he represented.
+The Camden LGBT Forum and Queer Tours of London organised the “George Michael Wants You” party as an unapologetic tribute to the singer and the sexual freedom he represented.

-This month the UK is also recognising the 50th anniversary of the partial decriminalisation of homosexuality in 1967.
+Ironically the event falls in the month of the 50th anniversary of the partial decriminalisation of homosexuality in 1967.

 Alex Green, singer, activist and organiser, told the Hampstead and Highgate Express it was important to recognise the “massive gay icon” George was.